 Leadership Long Beach will recognize the graduates of the Institute’s Class of 2017 on Monday, June 19 at 6 pm at the Reef Restaurant, 880 S. Harbor Scenic Drive, with their Graduation Ceremony.
-Since late August 2016, the class of 32 adults have met monthly to learn, interact and engage through various topics and community leaders in Long Beach.
+Since late August 2016, the class of 31 adults have met monthly to learn, interact and engage through various topics and community leaders in Long Beach.
 The Institute sessions also included the values and qualities of principled leadership, teamwork and collaborative processes.
-The class members represent a variety of industries, experiences and resources, mirroring the diversity of Long Beach.

 On Saturday, April 29, Youth Leadership Long Beach Class of 2017 coordinated RoboBowl V, the fifth annual robotics competition for Long Beach middle school students, at McBride High School.
 The day-long competition had over 30 teams compete from 17 LBUSD middle schools with a morning parents forum providing information about STEM education and career paths for their children.
 Los Angeles Sheriffs Department held a demonstration of their equipment as part of the day as well as employees of The Boeing Company and Shared Science, supporters of RoboBowl for the past few years.